cheatas/zabbix_scripts/README.md

 #### Usage

-1. Fill in the required parameters; *username*, *password*, *zabbix_url*
+1. Fill in the required parameters; *zabbix_url*, *zabbix_username*, *zabbix_password*
 2. Request the API token by uncommenting the line `print(get_api_token(zabbix_url))`.
 This will print the API token.
 3. Copy the printed API token and set the variable `api_token` to the aquired API token.
 The `print(get_api_token(zabbix_url))` line can be commented again.
-4. Uncomment 2 last lines and in the following run, the /etc/hosts file shoudl be populated
+4. Uncomment the last two lines as described in the script in the second run.
+The /etc/hosts file should now be populated.

 #### Caveats